Accessing and Managing Financial Data

 Other Macroeconomic Data

 The Federal Reserve bank of St. Louis provides the Federal Reserve Economic Data (FRED), an extensive database for macroeconomic data.
 In total, there are 817,000 US and international time series from 108 different sources.
-As an illustration, we use the already familiar tidyquant package to fetch consumer price index (CPI) data that can be found under the CPIAUCNS key.
+The data can be downloaded directly from FRED by constructing the appropriate URL.
+For instance, let us consider the consumer price index (CPI) data that can be found under the CPIAUCNS:

 mutate(